Market Intelligence For SMEs

 When selecting market intelligence tools, SMEs should consider the following features:

-Customization: The ability to customize reports and dashboards to meet specific business needs.
+- Customization: The ability to tailor reports and dashboards to specific business needs.

-Real-Time Data: Access to up-to-date information for timely decision-making.
+- Real-Time Data: Access to up-to-date information is crucial for making timely decisions.

 Best practices for market intelligence for smes